Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 Image Formats
 =============

-Your final animation can be saved in more robust formats than the ones used by the OpenGL render preview.
+Your final animation can be saved in more robust formats.
 In this example we saved as cross-eyed side-by-side stereo 3D.

 .. figure:: /images/render_workflows_multiview_usage_render-sidebyside.png